bryanstedman/Beer-Recipes/README.md

 Beer Recipes
 =================
 This is a compilation of my home brew recipes.
-Feel free to submit tweaks.
+Feel free to submit new recipes and tweaks to existing ones.

 ##Recipes